rearc-data/fred-capacity-utilization-total-index-tcu/README.md

 This dataset contains a historical time-series data of Board of Governors of the Federal Reserve System (US), Capacity Utilization: Total Index [TCU] starting from '1967-01-01'.
 The unit of the data is Percent of Capacity and it is seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).

+The included dataset contains the following columns:

+`date, TCU`

+The `TCU` column represents the percentage of capacity used from the total capacity available at the time of the corresponding `date`.

 ### More Information
 - Source: